Elements-Agency/benjaminjyoung/content/news/2026-06-02/index.md

 ## "For Dianne" ##

-There is one other watercolor painting I'm choosing to work on.
-It's a gift, to my dear Dianne.
-It will feature a branch of Cherry Blossoms on a 22x30in Arches Full Sheet.
+There is one additional watercolor currently on my drafting table.

+Unlike the others, this one is not intended for exhibition or sale.

 {{< row-start >}}
     {{< img col="6" src="blossoms.jpg" alt="Cherry Blossoms Watercolor" title="For Dianne, Watercolor on Arches Paper" >}}
 {{< row-end >}}

+"For Dianne" will feature a branch of cherry blossoms painted on a full 22×30-inch sheet of Arches watercolor paper.
+It is a gift for someone who has been with me to keep my spirits lifted during a difficult season.

-She's been responsible for helping to keep my spirits up through this time.
-The painting will not be for sale, and will remain with her, but reproductions will be available once it's completed.
+The original painting will remain with her, but reproductions will be available once it is completed.

 ---